Harrindy/StatEngine/README.md

     Loading required package: car
     Loading required package: carData

-or no message at all, it means you are ready to use this package.
+it means you did it!

 # Installation from a local file